-Indeed at an air speed of about 184 MPH and an air volume of 516 CPM, this beats even its well-liked sibling – the Makita EB7660TH Backpack Blower(75.6 cc) hands down.
+Indeed at an airspeed of about 184 MPH and an air volume of 516 CPM, this beats even its well-liked sibling – the Makita EB7660TH Backpack Blower(75.6 ccs) hands down.

-In lightweight backpack leaf blowers, speed and power fondly accompany class and comfort so we are still looking at shoulder straps specially engineered with flexible adjustments to improve their fit.
+In lightweight backpack leaf blowers, speed and power fondly accompany class and comfort so we are still looking at shoulder straps specially engineered with flexible adjustments to improve their fitness.

-And a superiority padded and ventilated back panel for a comfortable operation.
+And a superior padded and ventilated back panel for a comfortable operation.

 Perhaps the other few shining spots include the smoother idling and its majestic performance in snowy conditions.